emmastrand/EmmaStrand_Notebook/_posts/2022-02-22-16S-Analysis-Central-Working-Document.md

 - OTU vs. ASV decision - make note in each notebook post above RE what pipeline is using OTU vs ASV
 - Look into what the biases are for the primer that we used for our data (V4 vs. V3/4)

-### Currently stuck on - as monday early afternoon Feb 28 2022
+### Current progress / issues - as monday early afternoon Mar 7 2022

-Holobiont Integration Mothur: running from contigs.sh, just takes awhile with 250 samples.
+Holobiont Integration Mothur: running from contigs.sh - update these steps and run again
-Holobiont Integration QIIME2: Not stuck, just continue on to subsample and run diversity metrics steps.
+Holobiont Integration QIIME2: Finished.
+Waiting decision on reseq.

 KBay QIIME2: I'm losing most of my sequencing at the input step.. could this be the same error as Mothur above?
 See note below KBay Mothur.
-KBay Mothur: Low # of contigs from the very beginning... **sequencing issue?**
+KBay Mothur: running from contigs.sh again - updated steps and run again.
+Low # of contigs from the very beginning... **sequencing issue?**

+PJ Oyster V6: running qiime2 pipeline - fastqc and import step.

 #### Mothur Threshold Decisions